Skip to main content

 In the Language section, select the language for labels and configuration parameters.

-Figure 6 – Language choice
+Figure 7 – Language choice

-Figure 8 – Settings
+Figure 8 – Modality section

 • Simple mode: The table’s time range is directly linked to the display’s timebar; only the interval can be changed.